EmergingDigitalAcademy/scheels-ws-2022-react-intro/README.md

 ## Repo Tour

-To correctly run each module, `cd` into the `my-app` folder, correctly import and call the module you'd like to work on, and finally, run the command `npm start` to start the web server.
+To render each each component, `cd` into the `my-app` folder, import and call the component you'd like to work on, and finally, run the command `npm start` to start the web server.

 - `./notes`:
   - Inside you will find a folder for each module of the workshop that we will be covering